-The 2024 Annual State of the Market Report for PJM focuses on the first seven months of the 2024/2025 planning period as well as the 2024/2025 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2024, through December 31, 2024.
+The 2025 Quarterly State of the Market Report for PJM: January through March, focuses on the first ten months of the 2024/2025 planning period as well as the 2024/2025 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2024, through March 31, 2025.
 The Market Monitoring Unit (MMU) analyzed measures of market structure, participant conduct and market performance, including market size, concentration, offer behavior, and price.
-The MMU concludes that the PJM FTR auction market results were partially competitive in 2024.
+The MMU concludes that the PJM FTR auction market results were partially competitive in the first three months of 2025.